AIM Exams - Achievement in Music Program

 Each level requires a work book that can be purchased at www.ismta.org or I can purchase it for you and the cost will be added to the tuition.

-The RCM Certificate Program is a comprehensive and effectively sequenced program of music study and assessment, beginning with the Preparatory level(s), followed by levels 1 to 10, and concluding with the Associate Diploma of The Royal Conservatory of Music (ARCT).
-A Licenciate Diploma of The Royal Conservatory of Music (LRCM) is available for piano.
+RCM Exams - The Royal Conservatory Certificate Program is a comprehensive and effectively sequenced program of music study and assessment, beginning with the Preparatory level(s), followed by levels 1 to 10, and concluding with the Associate Diploma of The Royal Conservatory of Music (ARCT).
+A Licentiate Diploma of The Royal Conservatory of Music (LRCM) is available for piano.
 At each level, a Certificate of Achievement can be earned by successfully completing a Royal Conservatory practical examination.

 High quality: The Royal Conservatory offers a rigorous, internationally renowned standard of music education, discipline and assessment.